ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 - Responses to PUT/POST/PATCH requests

 **R6.3** The data representation in a RPP response MUST only contain data related to the object, transactional information MUST be represented as one or more separate HTTP headers.

+**R6.4** RPP MUST support search for resource collections and SHOULD support filtering (e.g., by name prefix, status, registrar) and pagination.

 A> TODO: [Issue #56](https://github.com/ietf-wg-rpp/rpp-requirements/issues/56)